 Dandelions are a part of Edmonton's natural landscape and their presence peaks through May and June.
-An early spring and dry conditions have created conditions for dandelions to grow and spread rapidly.
+Residents will notice dandelions on City roadways, parks and boulevards.

 How the City Controls Dandelion Growth

 The City works to prevent the spread of dandelions by mowing and trimming turf, with an extra mowing cycle during peak growing season.

 In December 2017, Council approved increased measures to address dandelions and other broadleafed weeds.
 These measures included increasing the mowing cycles to a weekly level between May 15 and July 1, 2018 and a targeted use of iron chelate on City sports fields.
 The condition of many of these fields will also be improved with top-dressing and aeration.
 Dandelions and other weeds on roadways and in parks will be mowed according to current practice.

 Beginning on May 14 iron chelate, a low-risk herbicide, was applied to about 60% of the City’s 1,465 sports fields.
 It will take 2-3 weeks to complete treatment.